ChadMcOrgans2022/Dysmmetrical-Wiki-Contributions/Creating-A-Character.md

 After that, you can define any abilities you want.
 They'll be set in the order that you add them to the final table.
 As an example I'll use the "Callback Ping" ability for Nullex:

 ![3CPDef](assets/creatingacharacter/3CPDef.png)
-* I create any constants that don't depend on being unique per player.
+* We create any constants that don't depend on being unique per player.
-* I define the ability basing off of the default settings.
+* We define the ability basing off of the default settings.
     * Take into account that `Ability.InputName` takes the name of one of the ability input keys defined in `StarterPlayer/StarterPlayerScripts/InputManager:Init()`.

 After defining the Config, we move on to making the ability's behaviour.